 This pain is enough to drive them into episodes of depression and loneliness.

-Due to broken relationships, a person becomes a victim of bad habits, where he starts taking excessive intoxicants, misbehaves and gets angry with people, family or even relatives.
+Due to broken relationships, a person becomes a victim of bad habits, where he starts taking excessive intoxicants, misbehaves and getting angry with people, family or even relatives.

-And as a result of which people start making distance from him.
+And as a result of this people start making distance from him.